intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The matrix-use may affect the distribution of the matrix in the subgroup, and the name refers to the position of the matrix in a matrix multiplication.

+Not all matrix shapes need to be supported in the implementation.
+The supported matrix shapes may depend on data type, matrix use, and target hardware.

 Instructions
 ============